Your complete guide to mortgages in Ireland

 You can now move into your new home!

-Our guide: What insurance do you need with your mortgage? looks at each of them to help you decide which ones to get.
+Check out our guide What insurance do you need with your mortgage? to help you decide what you need.

 If you need to remortgage your property, you’ll need to decide whether to stay with your current lender or switch to a new one.

-Keeping your current lender could mean avoiding additional checks (if you don’t want to increase your mortgage or term), but you could miss out on a lower interest rate.
+Keeping your current lender could mean avoiding additional checks or fees but you could miss out on a lower interest rate.

 Find the best first time buyer and home mover mortgage deals in Ireland using our comparison.